-KEES has been updated with new multipliers for the Protected Medical Groups for 2020.
+KEES has been updated with new multipliers for the Protected Medical Groups for 2021.
 Cases that are correctly coded in KEES should be redetermined as part of the mass change.
 In addition, cases may be newly approved for a PMG group as part of the mass change.
 In these situations, any existing medically needy base period will end.
 These cases must be reviewed to ensure action is correct.

-Cases where conversion clean-up has not been completed or with improper KEES coding may experience a change in coverage.
+Cases with improper KEES coding may experience a change in coverage.
 This will generally require manual processing.
 Although the mass change results may have placed them in a new aid code, this result is incorrect in most cases.
 Staff must review these cases and ensure KEES is properly updated.
 For converted cases, information regarding the original determination will be necessary to complete this step.